 Compassion for living creatures evokes in us a feeling akin to bodily pain.
-And just as you can become hardened to bodily pain, so too you can become hardened to the pain of compassion.
+And, just as you can become hardened to bodily pain, you can likewise become hardened to the pain of compassion.

 Compassion for all living creatures is the surest and most reliable guarantee of moral behavior.
-The one who is truly compassionate is certain to not insult, offend or harm anyone, to not exact from anyone and to forgive everyone, and so all of his actions will bear the mark of justice and philanthropy.
+The one who is truly compassionate will certainly never insult or offend anyone, will not cause anyone harm, will not extort anyone, will forgive all, and thus all his actions will bear the mark of justice and philanthropy.
 If someone were to say: “This is a virtuous man, but he does not know pity,” or “This is an unjust and evil man, but he is very compassionate,” you will sense a contradiction.

 — Schopenhauer